hanggrian/IIT-ITM513/assignments/hw6/report.md

 > How much time did you spend completing your assignment?

-It took approximately 4 hours to write the code and another 2 hours for this report, resulting in almost a full day of work.
+It took approximately four hours to write the code and another two hours for this report, resulting in almost a full day of work.

 ## Question 5